Spectroscopy - FAST(EST)MAP

 The CMRR software downloads have migrated to a new site!

 If you have not visited this page since Dec 26, 2025, you will need to reset your password.
-Your username is the email address that you used to sign the license agreement.
+Your username is the email address that you used to sign the University of Minnesota license agreement.

 The CMRR Spectroscopy Package contains spectroscopy and shimming sequences, and the accompanying reconstructions developed at the CMRR.
 The FAST(EST)MAP and the accompanying reconstructions for B0 shimming are available for use at other institutions on compatible Siemens scanners by C2P agreement with CMRR and Siemens.

 This page is for FAST(EST)MAP: Automatic 1st and 2nd order shimming using 2D projections[8].
-You may also be interested in the Spectroscopy sequences for LASER, PRESS, and STEAM or SEMI-LASER (SVS).
+You may also be interested in the spectroscopy sequences such as LASER, PRESS, and STEAM or the alternate SEMI-LASER (SVS).

 License